Primary challenge: U.S. House

-From 1946 to 2018, only 1.6% of incumbent representatives running in primaries were defeated by challengers.
-This percentage also includes incumbents running against other incumbents because of House seats being eliminated by reapportioning, which are typically not referred to as primary challenges; if reapportioning years are excluded less than 1% of incumbents are defeated.
+From 1946 to 2018, only 1.6% of primaries with an incumbent representative running resulted in a win by a primary challenger.
+This percentage also includes incumbents running against other incumbents because of House seats being eliminated by reapportioning, which are typically not referred to as primary challenges; if reapportioning years are excluded, less than 1% of primaries with an incumbent running are won by challengers.
 This also includes incumbents running unopposed or against paper candidates, meaning credible primary challengers have a higher rate of success.